Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 ---
 title: Mapping endpoint instances using a shared file
-summary: Mapping logical endpoints to physical instances using a shared file
+summary: Mapping logical endpoints to physical instances with a shared file
 reviewed: 2016-08-01
 component: Core
 tags: